Msmetamorphosis/CRAFT/README.md

 rewriting, improve output quality across enterprise task types.
 The hypothesis is that improvement will be largest for reasoning and conversational tasks, which are the most underspecified in practice.

+Try it for yourself, just add your Anthropic API key and go: https://msmetamorphosis.github.io/CRAFT/